top of page

 • Prerequisite: Fundamentals of AD

-• Discussing diversity and representation in AD of the arts and its trends
+• Discussing diversity and representation and how to promote culturally competent AD of events and individuals

 • Purchasing and using Audio Description equipment